dpwhittaker/esp-thumbpads/main/fs/keyboard.md

     *   Report errors if any overlaps occur or if an auto-placed button cannot fit.
 3.  **Rendering**: When drawing the UI:
     *   For each button, use its calculated position and span.
     *   Render the stored label sequence (literal text segments and icon codes) using the stored `FontSize`.
-Replace icon codes with glyphs, render `$$` as `$`.
+Replace icon codes with glyphs from Appendix B, render `$$` as `$`.
 Handle text wrapping within the button bounds.
 4.  **Runtime Execution**: When a button touch event occurs:
     *   **Touch Press**:
         *   Check for `|` prefix (`|Modifiers` or `|X`) and execute immediately if present.